sheetaluk/jsonShare/README.md

 jsonShare
 =========

-Validate your json object and share the link with other people: www.jsonshare.com
+Validate your json object and share the link with friends and family: www.jsonshare.com

 Comments welcome: